artsy/README/hiring/interviewing.md

 At a high level, our interviews have four stages:

-- [**Recruiter Interview**](#recruiter-interview): 30 minute video call with a member of our Talent Acquisition Team.
+- [**Recruiter Interview**](#recruiter-interview): 30 minute video call with a member of our Talent Acquisition Team
--
+- [**Hiring Manager Interview**](#hiring-manager-interview): 45 minute video interview with an Engineering Manager
-- [**On-site**](#on-site-interview): Our standard interview loop.
+- [**Team Interviews**](#team-interviews): Our standard interview loop.
 Includes four interviews with engineers and non-engineers.
+- [**Leadership Interview**](#leadership-interview): Final 45 minute interview with an Engineering Director

-- [**References**](#references): Three professional references (this part is the same for interviews across Artsy).
+After the interviews, we will ask you to provide 2-3 professional [references](#references) (this part is the same for interviews across Artsy, regardless of which role you are interviewing for).

 ### Recruiter Interview

-As a very first step, you’ll speak with one of our recruiters and perhaps an engineering manager.
-These conversations are a way for us to learn more about you, what motivates you, and gauge whether Artsy and the opportunity is a good fit for your career goals.
+As a very first step, you’ll speak with one of our recruiters.
+These conversations are a way for us to learn more about you, what motivates you, and gauge whether Artsy and the opportunity aligns with your career goals.

-**How to prepare** Be prepared to speak to the work you’ve accomplished on your resume—we may ask you to describe a recent project and/or specific technologies you’ve used in the past.
+**How to prepare**: Be prepared to speak to the work you’ve accomplished on your resume—we may ask you to describe a recent project and/or specific technologies you’ve used in the past.
 Also make sure to come prepared with questions to ask your interviewer.
 Remember, this is also for _you_ to make sure Artsy would be a good fit!

-### "On-site" Interview

-During your "on-site," you will usually participate in four 30 minute interviews and one 60 minute interview:

-#### 1. Hiring Manager
+### Hiring Manager Interview

 This interview is with the hiring manager for the role.
 The hiring manager will be an Engineering Manager on the team, and in _most_ cases, will be your people manager if you are to join Artsy.

 This interview focuses on the capabilities described in [our engineering ladder](/careers/ladder.md#readme).
 You will not be asked to whiteboard, but be prepared to talk about past experiences working on teams or projects.

+**How to prepare**: Be prepared to answer example/evidence based questions (also known as competency questions) with examples from your past experience.
+We recommend familiarising yourself with the [STAR](https://www.indeed.com/hire/c/info/star-interview-format?gclid=Cj0KCQiAubmPBhCyARIsAJWNpiNRbpkF0ySYh7vZSbZyI4v7i7oYZpY8iBNYBDjKz3qnv8JCxxJGCscaAvVeEALw_wcB&aceid=) interviewing framework.

+### Team Interviews

+During your team interviews, you will participate in four one to one interviews that vary in length.
+We do our best to keep our interview process as speedy as possible.
+Your recruiter can provide more specific information for each role or answer any questions you have on how to prepare.

-#### 2. Peer (Engineer)
+#### 1. Peer (Engineer)

 This interview will be with an engineer.
 We have a semi-fluid team structure, so this person may or may not be on the same team as this role.

 The goal of this interview is to learn about your experience collaborating with other engineers.
 Like the hiring manager interview, this is non-technical but be prepared to discuss past experiences.

-#### 3. Peer (Non-Engineer)
+#### 2. Peer (Non-Engineer)

 This interview will be with a member of our Product, Design or Data teams.

-Similar to the Peer (Engineer) interview above, this is non-technical but you should be prepared to discuss past experiences and especially collaborations with non-technical colleagues.
+Similar to the Peer (Engineer) interview above, this is non-technical but you should be prepared to discuss past experiences and especially collaboration with non-technical colleagues.

-#### 4. Technical Fluency
+#### 3. Technical Fluency

 This interview will be with an engineer.
 The focus of this interview varies for different levels and specialties.
 Most likely, the person you interview with will be someone with experience relevant to the role.

-You will not be asked to code but we will dig into the technical details of projects you've worked on.
-In general, we care more about hearing how you think through problems vs. whether you're familiar with a specific technology.

-Some advice: dig into the details!
-Talk about how you approached problems and why.
-We like to hear your thought process but also understand if you need a few moments to think before answering-- let us know if this is the case, and don't be afraid to ask clarifying questions!
+In this interview, we will be assessing your ability to write and reason about code.
+We want this process to be as smooth as possible for you, and so we let you choose between one of three options:
+- Code sample (where you send us code you’ve already written, followed by an in-person discussion about it)
+- Take-home exercise (where we give you an exercise and you spend a limited time on it, followed by a short in-person discussion), or
+- Pair programming exercise (where you complete an exercise with another engineer, switching drivers and collaborating as you would in a standard pair programming environment, followed by a short debrief).

+All of the options are equal from our perspective, so we encourage you to choose the one that feels best for you.
+Your recruiter can share more details around the length of these interviews including the at home preparation time vs. time during the call with an Engineer.

-#### 5. System Design
+#### 4. System Design

 This interview is with an engineer, and lasts an hour.
 Here, you will be presented a scenario and asked to design a system\*.
 You are expected to take us through your thought process and may use a whiteboard (or equivalent in a remote setup) to explain your work, but you will not be asked to code anything.

 In this interview, we're evaluating the following key areas: